-Develop the skills necessary to link operations and projects with relevant activities in almost all areas of business with the MS in Project Management from Southern New Hampshire University.
-The +1 program allows you to earn your master’s degree in just one extra year, with 32 credits spread out over the fall, spring, and summer.
-Paired with a three-year degree path, the +1 program gives ambitious students a world-class education and a head start on their careers, as well as significant savings on tuition.
+Develop the skills necessary to link operations and projects with relevant activities in almost all areas of business with the MS in Project Management and Operations (+1) program from Southern New Hampshire University.
+The +1 program allows you to earn your master's degree in just one extra year, with 32 credits spread out over the fall, spring and summer.
+Paired with a three-year degree path, the +1 program gives students a world-class education and a head start to career advancement, as well as significant savings on tuition.

 You'll receive broad exposure to leading-edge topics and skill development in operations management, project management, supply chain management, logistics, quality control and management science.
 This exposure and your participation in several team projects will provide you with the concepts, language, insights, tools and leadership skills you'll need for success in operations and project management.

-The MS Operations and Project Management +1 program explores the contemporary issues that make almost any business run smoothly.
+The MS in Project Management and Operations (+1) program explores the contemporary issues that make almost any business run smoothly.
 Areas of study include supply chain management, international supply chain management, project management for Project Management Professional (PMP)® certification, management of service operations and Six Sigma quality management.

 As a private, nonprofit university, SNHU has one mission: to help you see yourself succeed.
 The benefits of earning your master's in project management at SNHU include:

-According to the U.S. Department of Labor, the median annual wage for general and operations managers was $99,310 in 2016.
-Advancement opportunities in the Operations and Project Management field are best for those with the highest levels of education.
-Proven analytical and problem-solving skills are in particular demand in this field.
+According to the U.S. Department of Labor, the median annual wage for general and operations managers was $100,410 in 2017.* Proven analytical and problem-solving skills are in particular demand in this field.

-Upon completion of Southern New Hampshire University's + MS Operations and Project Management +1 program, you'll find career options in a variety of industries, including:
+Upon completion of this campus graduate project management program, you'll find career options in a variety of industries, including:

-This +1 MS program also prepares you for such professional certifications as PMP, Certified Associate in Project Management (CAPM)®, and Six Sigma Green Belt.
+You’ll also get the preparation you need for such professional certifications as PMP, Certified Associate in Project Management (CAPM)®, and Six Sigma Green Belt.
 To sit for the Six Sigma certification exam, you must also meet certain additional requirements, which can be found on the International Association for Six Sigma Certification website.

 Important Note: SNHU is a Registered Education Provider (R.E.P.) of the Project Management Institute (PMI)®.
 Project managers are increasingly turning to R.E.P.s for certification training and maintenance.
 PMI is the world's largest project management member association, representing more than 650,000 practitioners worldwide.
 Students must take the QSO 645 Project Management for Project Management Professional (PMP)® Certification course in order to satisfy the educational requirement needed to take the PMP exam.
 Additional requirements that must be satisfied to sit the PMP exam can be found on the Project Management Institute website.

-This 32-credit full-time program gives you the knowledge, skills, and education necessary to pursue or accelerate a career in operations and project management.
-This specialized master's degree is designed to be completed in just one year, and provides a market-relevant combination of a comprehensive business education and real-world applications.
+This 32-credit, full-time campus graduate project management program gives you the knowledge, skills, and education necessary to pursue or accelerate a career in project management and operations.
+This specialized master's degree is designed to be completed in just one year, and provides a market-relevant combination of a comprehensive business education and real-world application.

 The program's technology-integrated coursework is continually adjusted to reflect the latest topics, technology and tactics in the field.
 Top-tier faculty boasts advanced academic qualifications and many years of practical experience in operations and project management.